 What should individuals do?

-Follow the ACSC’s easy steps to secure your devices and accounts including:
+Follow the ASD's ACSC’s easy steps to secure your devices and accounts including:

 - Update your devices